-If you are an international participant, and your withdrawal occurs up to the end of the tenth working day after we require your attendance (according to the Offer of Place), we will refund the amount paid minus costs that we incurred up to 25% of the amount paid.
+If you are an international participant, and your withdrawal occurs up to the end of the tenth working day after the start date of the programme listed in the Offer of Place, we will refund the amount paid minus costs that we incurred up to 25% of the amount paid.
 This includes the situation in which you need to withdraw because of a visa application being declined.